Compare LIMS Software for Construction Materials Testing Labs

 πŸ‘‰ This is one of the primary reasons labs move away from spreadsheets.
 Learn more in our breakdown of LIMS vs spreadsheets for materials testing labs.

-6. Automated Reporting & Client Delivery
+6. Automated Reporting and Client Delivery

-A LIMS should support:
+A purpose-built LIMS should support:

-• Configurable report templates by test type
+• Configurable report templates for different test types

-• Automatic generation of reports and certificates
+• Automatic generation of reports and certifications

 Questions to Ask LIMS Vendors Before You Buy